 \begin{itemize}

 \item \textbf{Golden majority voting} estimates the probability that each annotator possesses the correct label and then calculates the probability of each label per occurrence based on the weight assigned to each label.
 Assume that 10,000 jobs are performed by 3,000 annotators as well as 100 instances of ground truth.
 First, the percentage of correct labels for each annotator is calculated.
-The remaining labels were then estimated based on the weights.
+The remaining labels are then estimated based on the weights.

 \item \textbf{Wawa} (Annotator Agreement with Aggregate), also referred to as ``inter-rater agreement'', is a commonly used statistic for non-testing problems.
 This indicates the average frequency with which each annotator's response matches the aggregate response for each instance.

 \item \textbf{Zero-Based-Skill} employs a weighted majority vote (WMV).
-After processing a collection of instances, it re-evaluated the abilities of the annotators based on the accuracy of their responses.
+After processing a collection of instances, it re-evaluates the abilities of the annotators based on the accuracy of their responses.
 This process is repeated until the labels no longer change or the maximum number of iterations is reached.

 \item Descriptions of the other techniques can be found in their respective references.